Jyotirm0y/competitive-programming-1/README.md

 ## Testing

-For UVA problems, `freopen` can often not be used.
+For UVa problems, `freopen` can often not be used.
 But to make testing easier:

 Run passing your inpur and output streams: